Landscapes of the Tetrahedron and Cube: An Exploration of Shortest Paths on Polyhedra: Landscapes of a Cube

 Applying our notion of a landscape defined in section 2, we develop the necessary landscapes of a cube that will eventually lead us to the desired set of valid landscapes.
 Once we have identified the set of valid landscapes, we will also, as in our discussion of the tetrahedron, have identified the set of trails of minimum distance for each pair of points on the surface of the cube.

 In the following two theorems, we will only be concerned with certain landscapes of $\mathcal P_6$, in particular none of these landscapes will have dual-graphs with more than four vertices.
 In Theorem \ref{Cube_Adjacent_Face} we will construct landscapes which arise when we consider the trail between two points which lie on adjacent faces.
 Likewise, in Theorem \ref{Cube_Opposite_Face} we will construct landscapes which arise when we consider the trail between two points which lie on opposite faces.
 In each case, to do so, we will fix a first and final face and consider the faces which can lie on the trail between the two.
 For each landscape we will also determine the length of these trails and these results will be presented as Corollary \ref{cube_adjacent_surface} and Corollary \ref{cube_opposite_surface}.
 Additionally, to allow for easy reference in the future, we will name the fifteen landscapes $L_1$, $L_2$,..., $L_{15}$ and will refer to them as such for the remainder of our discussion.
-Later on, we will develop enough tools to determine that given a pair of adjacent faces $L_1$, $L_2$, and $L_3$ are the only valid landscapes of $\mathcal P_6$ between these two faces; and likewise given a pair of opposite faces $L_4$, $L_5$, ... $L_{15}$ are the only valid landscapes of $\mathcal P_6$ between these two faces.
+Later on, Theorem \ref{finaltheorem} shows that given a pair of adjacent faces, $L_1$, $L_2$, and $L_3$ are the only valid landscapes of $\mathcal P_6$ between these two faces; and likewise given a pair of opposite faces, $L_4$, $L_5$, ... $L_{15}$ are the only valid landscapes of $\mathcal P_6$ between these two faces.
+The most important tool in reaching this final conclusion is Lemma \ref{boundary}, which provides a way to simplify the calculations necessary for showing that a given landscape is not valid.
+It is worth noting that Lemma \ref{boundary} applies to the landscapes of any convex unit polyhedron.

 We first address the case of landscapes between adjacent faces.
 It is worth noting that Figure \ref{cubeorientation1}, Figure \ref{cubeorientation2}, and Figure \ref{cubeorientation3} will each be referenced for both the proof of Theorem \ref{Cube_Adjacent_Face} and the proof of Corollary \ref{cube_adjacent_surface}, with the structure of each landscape being of particular interest in Theorem \ref{Cube_Adjacent_Face} and the length of the trail contained therein being of interest in Corollary \ref{cube_adjacent_surface}.

 \begin{theorem} Let $F_{n_1}$ and $F_{n_2}$ be adjacent faces of $\mathcal P_6$.
 Then there are at least 3 landscapes of the form $L_i(F_{n_1} \rightarrow F_{n_2})$. \end{theorem}

 \begin{proof} Suppose $\{n_1,n_2,n_3,n_4,n_5,n_6\}$ = $\{1,2,3,4,5,6\}$ such that in nets of our copy of $\mathcal P_6$, $F_{n_1}$ and $F_{n_6}$ are opposite faces, and $F_{n_2}$, $F_{n_3}$, $F_{n_4}$, and $F_{n_5}$ occur in the same counter-clockwise order about $F_{n_1}$ as the faces $F_2$, $F_3$, $F_4$, and $F_5$ occur about the face $F_1$.